guptaanu412/example-course-specs/README.md

 and will be updated as we gather more data about who is using our courses.
 Please do not copy the profiles into your course design;
 instead,
-link to them and comment on how the lesson relates to them.
+link to them and comment on how the course relates to them.

 </em>